jshvarts/MosbyMVP/hello-world/README.md

 In this example, the View is an Activity.
 It extends Mosby's abstract `MvpActivity` which extends `AppCompatActivity`.
 The View does not define any custom `ViewState` to be preserved on device configuration changes such as rotation.

-Instead of extending `MvpActivity`, the View could implement Mosby's `MvpDelegateCallback` instead.
+Instead of extending `MvpActivity`, the View could implement Mosby's `MvpDelegateCallback`.

 ### Presenter